Honda Files 'Legend' Trademark In Europe; Acura Version Possible?

 Acura is cracking opening its history books yet again.
 Not only is the company creating a new line of Type S vehicles, each with a brand-new twin-turbo V6, but new reports indicate that Acura could revive one of its most iconic nameplates.

-Acura recently filed for the trademark "Legend" in Europe – a car it hasn't sold since 1995.
+Honda recently filed for the trademark "Legend" in Europe – a car Acura hasn't sold since 1995.
 The trademark, uncovered by AutoGuide, is for use on:

 "Vehicles; Apparatus for locomotion by land; Apparatus for locomotion by air; Apparatus for locomotion by water; Parts and fittings for land vehicles; Parts and fittings for air and space vehicles; Parts and fittings for water vehicles."